kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 ### Added support to NodeJS 16

-With Kym 2.4, you have a new Serverless runtime available – NodeJS 16.
+With Kyma 2.4, you have a new Serverless runtime available – NodeJS 16.
 This new runtime not only brings a new version of NodeJS but also new versions of bundled OpenTelemetry SDK.
 All this enhances the development experience for NodeJS developers and improves the traceability of the requests handled by your NodeJS functions.

 ### Improved scheduling of Function build jobs
 We have fixed the resource configuration for some of the Kyma components to reduce their CPU overcommitment.
 Additionally, we have removed the fixed requirements for computation resources for Function build jobs.
 With those changes, Function build jobs have better conditions to be scheduled, and your Functions won't be stuck in the building phase.

 ## Service Management